zaurbbb/web3-streaming-platform-frontend/README.md

 ```
  npm start
 ```
-Now, web-application is running on http://localhost:3000/ or another port that must be mentioned on the command line.
+Now, the web-application is running on http://localhost:3000/ or another port that must be mentioned on the command line.